Kohl’s Has Home Top of Mind in 2010

 “We might carry a small bath rug in store but carry a much larger room-size rug direct through the vendor,” explained Wes McDonald, cfo.
 “Before last year we really weren’t in that business at all.
 It is a drop-ship business.”

-Home was among three businesses – along with men’s and women’s – that performed “substantially with the company comp” furing the third quarter Mansell said.
+Home was among three businesses – along with men’s and women’s – that performed “substantially with the company comp” during the third quarter Mansell said.

 Net income roared ahead by 20% to $193 million, or 63 cents per share, for the quarter ended Oct.
 31.